elberrafart/fitness-tracker/README.md

 | DELETE      | `/api/workoutSessions/:sessionId/exercises/:exerciseId` | Delete an existing exercise log entry from a workout session.   | No            | ExerciseLog      |

 # Technologies Used
+- JavaScript
+- HTML
+- CSS
+- Chakra UI
+- Chakra Icons
+- MongoDB
+- Express
+- Mongoose
+- React
+- ReactRouter
+- CORS
+- React Select
+- DotEnv

+# Installation Instructions
+To get project set up you must first install all of the dependencies on the root folder:

+Run:
+npm install express mongoose body-parser npm install nodemon npm i @chakra-ui/react @emotion/react @emotion/styled framer-motion npm create vite@latest npm i react-router-dom npm i cors npm i dotenv

+# User Stories

+As a fitness enthusiast user, I want to be able to view my exercises based on the date submitted.
+I want to add new exercises to my fitness tracker and see all the workouts I did on that training session.I also want to be able to make edits and delete exercises if needed.

+As an instructor I want to be able to see the student demonstrate full CRUD functionality of their website along with backend to frontend connections.

+# Major Hurdles

+Getting API key to work in a separate .env file.
+I won't be keeping site online for very long after class as it's not secure at the moment

+# Next Steps

+Getting user authentication going so each workout session data is unique to each user and they can actually use this to track their workout habits.
+Make this site into a mobile app for people to use on their phones.

+# Link to hosted project